mwmorale/Folder_Locker/README.md

 ----- create_target.py -----

+This file access's/computes the local users file path options and configures the correct file path "route" to work within.
+The users "Desktop" on the C drive is chosen by default so that the "VAULT" can easily be found.
+The drive that the user is operating on will be used for this entire process.
 ----------------------------

 ----- run_me.py -----

-This file must be run in order for the tool/process to operate successfully.
+This file(and only this file) must be run in order for the tool/process to operate successfully and as intended.
 It deals with the path existence and/or non-existence as well as the file/folder creation, and document type conversions.
 ---------------------

 ----- sys_lock_internals.py -----